A

 J

-Emily Jacir’s work, as poetic as it is political and biographical, investigates translation, transformation, resistance, and movement.
+Emily Jacir’s (@emilyjacir) work, as poetic as it is political and biographical, investigates translation, transformation, resistance, and movement.
 Jacir has built a complex and compelling oeuvre through a diverse range of media and methodologies that include unearthing historical material, performative gestures, and in-depth research.
 Her works have been widely exhibited all over the world since 1994, and she is the recipient of several awards, including a Golden Lion at the 52nd Venice Biennale (2007); a Prince Claus Award (2007); the Hugo Boss Prize at the Guggenheim Museum (2008); the Alpert Award (2011) from the Herb Alpert Foundation; and the Andrew W. Mellon Foundation Rome Prize Fellow at the American Academy in Rome (2015), among others.
 Solo exhibitions include the Irish Museum of Modern Art, Dublin (2016-17); Whitechapel Gallery, London (2015); Darat il Funun, Amman (2014-2015); Beirut Art Center (2010); Guggenheim Museum, New York (2009).
 She is the founder and Director of Dar Yusuf Nasri Jacir for Art and Research in Bethlehem, Palestine.
 She teaches at NABA - Nuova Accademia di Belle Arti in Rome and The Salama bint Hamdan Al Nahyan Foundation in Abu Dhabi.

-Kevin Jones is an independent arts writer based in Dubai.
+Kevin Jones (@junipermind) is an independent arts writer based in Dubai.
 New York-born and Paris-bred, he has lived in the Middle East for the past 13 years and is currently the UAE Desk Editor for ArtAsiaPacific.
 He has contibuted to The Art Newspaper, Artforum.com, ArtReviewAsia and FlashArt International.
 Regionally, his writing has been published in Harper’s Bazaar Art Arabia, Bidoun, Canvas, Brownbook and The National.
 He holds a BA with a double major English Literature/Journalism from Northwestern University.
 His MA is in Linguistics/Semiotics from La Sorbonne Nouvelle (Paris III).

 Devoted to fostering a critical voice on contemporary art in the Gulf region, Kevin designed and has taught the 12-week Critical Dialogues programme at Tashkeel since 2016, and is a tutor with Art Jameel as part of its Hayy Learning initiative in Jedda, KSA.
 Formerly a brand strategist with international branding and communications agencies, Kevin is also the founder of the niche consultancy Juniper Mind, which challenges artists, brands and cultural institutions to think more critically.